floktl/WireframeVisualizer/README.md

   <h1>Wireframe Visualizer- a 42 Project</h1>

   <p>
-    An Porgram to display wireframe maps!
+    A Porgram to display wireframe maps!
   </p>

 <br />